9gag-open-source/react-native-snackbar-dialog/README.md

 This library can be integrated with any Redux applications to handle messages to be displayed with proper order.

-### Usages
+### Actions

-> SnackBar.actions.add(item)
+- `SnackBar.actions.add(item)`

-If there isn't any items in the Store, it will show it immediately.
+<br />If there isn't any items in the Store, it will show it immediately.
 Otherwise, it will enqueue and show it accordingly when the `dismiss` function is triggered.

-> SnackBar.actions.show(item)
+- `SnackBar.actions.show(item)`

-Some operations like taking a screenshot require the message to show immediately.
+<br />Some operations like taking a screenshot require the message to show immediately.
 Using this method will not change the queue order.

-> SnackBar.actions.dismiss()
+- `SnackBar.actions.dismiss()`

-Adding this action to the props `onDismiss` in root container tells Redux to dequeue the next item according to priority.
+<br />Adding this action to the props `onDismiss` in root container tells Redux to dequeue the next item according to priority.
 Every `onConfirm` and `onCancel` props action will trigger `onDismiss` callback.

 ### Example